gdobler/parqa/311/ONTOLOGY/README.md

 	- all other names were matched against parks dataset here sequense was defined imirically and matters, as a lot of properties have overlapping names.
 This approach helped to recognize with 100% accuracy about 85% of calls.
 As a result, right part of the ontolgy was formed, including "correct" name, dataset (parks or pools, for example), and matching ratio (from 0 to 100%).
 - [X] All ontology then was checked manually. during the check, almost 100% of the dataset was recognized (apart of few unrecognizable names).
 Also, code (Ontology) was updated to improve it perfomance for future usage.
-- [ ] Using ontology, each call was matched to specific DPR property and therefore park district.
+- [X] Using ontology, each call was matched to specific DPR property and therefore park district.
-- [ ] Matched by park district, calls timeseries for each park district were formed